My Competitive Nature

 Why I Compete

-Not being able to play college ball because of an injury that prevented me from playing my senior year of high school, I turned to intramural flag football in college and an after-work league in Seattle after graduating.
+Not being able to play college ball because of an injury that prevented me from playing my senior year of high school and just ultimately being undersized, I turned to intramural flag football in college and an after-work league in Seattle.
 Playing flag football opened up another view of the game because I was not blocking others and hitting, I had to be quicker than my opponent and actually worry about catching the ball and holding the ball up to not intentionally make contact.

 There were consistent teams that we played every season who were made up of some friends, new teams that came on the scene, and veteran teams that had a reputation.
 We were one of those veteran teams that stuck together for years with the same players so the atmosphere and connection would stay the same.
 Victorious Secret was our name and we were made up of four of my cousins and number Washington State Cougars and University of Washington Huskies (cross state rivals in the PAC-12).